 Other Meal Delivery Services We Researched

-• Daily Harvest: Daily Harvest is a plant-based frozen meal delivery service that will provide you wholesome, nutrient-dense meals and snacks.
+• Daily Harvest: Daily Harvest is a plant-based frozen meal delivery service that provides wholesome, nutrient-dense meals and snacks.
 The menu is made up of low-calorie smoothies, grain bowls, flatbreads, and soups.
 If you’re looking for a meal delivery service that supports high-protein diets, this is not the subscription plan for you.

 • CookUnity: CookUnity is a weekly meal delivery service that brings fresh meals prepared and cooked by professionally trained chefs directly to your door.